ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 **LIS.getAccelerationZ()**.
 Return type: float.

-Prints the 3 axis data to serial monitor.
+Prints the 3 axis data to the serial monitor.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

-The 3-axis accelerator readings are display on the Serial Monitor.
+The 3-axis accelerator readings are displayed on the Serial Monitor.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Use Grove cable to connect Grove 3-axis Accelerometer to Seeeduino Lotus's **I2C** interface using a Grove cable (note: I2C default address is 0x4c).

-## Projects
+## Bonus Projects

-### 1. Music dynamic rhythm lamp
+### Project 1:  Music dynamic rhythm lamp

 - **Project description:** In this experiment, we will make the buzzer play pleasant music and the led lights flash according to the music frequency and beat.

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove LED
     3. Buzzer
     4. Grove Cables(if broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/project1.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.

 ```cpp
 //Music Dynamic Rhythm Lamp